Australia women's national softball team: 1996 Olympic Team

 Going into the 1996 Summer Olympics, Australia were considered one of the favourites to possibly win gold.
 The Australians beat the Americans at the 1996 Olympics.
 Australia finished with a bronze medal.

 2000 Olympic Team

 The 2000 Games were played in Sydney.
 They had to beat the Americans to qualify for the gold medal, but lost 1–0 in a shut out.
 The Australians beat the Americans during the early part of the competition during pool play.

 2004 Olympic Team

 Australia won a silver medal at the 2004 Summer Olympics in Athens.

 2008 Olympic Team

 Australia earned a bronze medal at the 2008 Summer Games.

+2020 Olympic Team

+Australia achieved a fifth place finish at the 2020 Summer Games in Tokyo.

 Other competitions

 Majorie Nelson was a Victorian softball player.
 She was the first softball player to represent any country at four World Series of Softball.
 She was the Australian captain in 1974 and 1978 and the World Series.

 Australia earned a bronze medal at the 2005 World Cup.
 In 2009, they earned a silver at the World Cup of Softball.

 Australia earned a gold medal at the 2005 Canada Cup.
 They earned a silver in 2008.
 They earned a bronze in 2011.
 Australia earned a silver medal at the 2005 Pacific Rim tournament.